 APA Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule and Security Rule Manuals

-APA created two comprehensive manuals to assist psychiatric practices with compliance under the HIPAA rules.
-The manuals provide instructions, checklists, templates, fillable PDF forms, and a thorough explanation of the regulations.
+APA created resources with compliance under the HIPAA rules, including instructions, checklists, templates, fillable PDF forms, and a thorough explanation of the regulations.
 They also include useful cross-references to other APA privacy resources and guidelines.
 Additional resource documents on privacy and psychiatric disorders are available on this page.
-These manuals are an APA membership benefit.

 This handbook published by the Office of the National Coordinator for Health Information Technology (ONC) has several resources including a 10-step plan to help physician practices integrate privacy and security into their electronic health records (EHRs) and daily operations.